This article was originally published on Oct. 22, 2019, and updated on May 12, 2022.

 Tools like Ahrefs give you powerful, in-depth tools to do keyword research, including which keywords your competitors are using.
 While it’s a paid tool, it can save you a great deal of time and give you powerful insights.

-2. Update your meta titles, descriptions and H1 tags
+2. Optimize your pages with meta titles, descriptions and H1 tags

 Now that you’ve done your keyword research, it’s time to start putting it to work on your website.
 The first step is to optimize your product and category pages with meta titles, meta descriptions and H1 title tags.
 Each of these elements should contain your target keyword at least once.

-3. Create or optimize product and category descriptions
+3. Create and optimize product and category descriptions

 Your product pages should have more content to help communicate the value, features and benefits of your product and help the customer make the right choice.